decaf-coder/WeatherApp/README.md

 # WeatherApp

-This app includes a text input field where the user can enter the name of a city, and a button which they can click that will retrieve that city's current weather from OpenWeatherAPI.
+This app includes a text input field where the user can enter the name of a city, or a city and country code, after which they can click a button that will retrieve that city's current weather from OpenWeatherAPI.
 It also includes a toggle button to switch units from Celcius to Fahrenheit.

 When the app is opened it will request permission to use the users current location, and then display the